Baklava ducan, traditional Bosnian baklava from Sarajevo!

 With a determination to continue Bosnian-Herzegovinian tradition, we offer you authentic local desserts made to recipes which date back over 200 years.
 Traditional recipes were jealously guarded in family circles and passed down through the generations, as was the case with recipes in our family.
 In order to achieve the highest quality possible, all our desserts are 100% handmade with much love and passion by using hand stretched filo pastry and the highest quality ingredients.

 We are especially proud to offer you Dzandar baklava, which we call “baklava of all baklavas”!
 Preparing Dzandar baklava is a process which takes at least three days, demanding much patience and skill.
 Written sources about its origins do not exist, but we are the third generation in our family to make this wonderful traditional dessert.

-Relish our baklavas and be certain that you are tasting the unforgettable and unique taste of tradition that will take you back to our shop with every bite.
+Relish our baklavas and be certain that you are tasting the best, unforgettable, unique Bosnian baklava will take you back to Sarajevo with every bite.

 Ocjene kupaca Google

 A must go if you are in Sarajevo!!
 The staff is friendly and explains the different types of baklava that they have: hazlenut, Walnut and almond along with different types.
 Then you can choose which you would like ( try them all!
 You won't regret it!)
 The restaurant is beautiful inside and has outside seating in the bustling old city.
 The only problem is you will be wanting more the minute you leave.
 Such a nice place to enjoy the famous Sarajevo dessert!